On This Page[Hide][Show]

 - Inspecting parts with precision and measuring tools

-- Fixing issues that might occur during the shift
+- Troubleshooting problems that may arise during the shift

-- Checking output to spot any machine-related mistakes or flaws
+- Inspect output to detect any machine-related errors or defects

-- Keeping records of approved and defective units or final products
+- Maintain records of accepted and rejected units or finished products

 - Maintaining activity logs